MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-multi-language-contact-center.md

 ## Add your bot to the workstream

 Add the bot as an IVR bot to the workstream.
-More information: [Configure Azure bots for voice](voice-channel-azure-bot-service.md)
+More information: [Configure Azure bots for voice (Preview)](voice-channel-azure-bot-service.md)

 ## Supported languages and locale codes